 Sometimes it can be difficult to cancel or transfer your cell phone without paying any fees.
 However, if you can find someone willing to take over your contract, you can transfer your phone and 100% liability with an Assumption of Liability transfer.
 This assumption of liability transfer legally transfers the terms of the contract to another person’s name.
 The entire process takes about 20 minutes.

 My friend needed a new cell phone carrier, so luckily I had someone who could take the contract over for me.
 If you need help finding someone to take you contract over, Cell Trade USA is willing to help you out for a $20 fee.
 Trade My Cellular also provides this service free of charge.

 The deal was great for both of us – I needed out of a contract, and he needed a new carrier.
 Ironically, he had Sprint, which was the company I wanted to go to.
-But got awful reception in his apartment.
+But he had awful reception in his apartment.
 He also wanted a new cell provider because his girlfriend had service with Verizon and they were not able to take advantage of free mobile to mobile minutes.
 As a result, it was costing both of them more money every month because they were charged the regular rate for their calls.
 (I assume they talk a lot!)